davidkunze/mosaic-creation/README.md

 10. Intersect tiles with the dissolved extent of input tiles (6.) ⟶ Remove the tiles that do not intersect
 11. Create COG tiles
 12. Metadata vector files
  - Vector files from COG tile extent without no data areas
    - dissolve of the vector files without no data areas
    - vector files from COG tile extent including no data areas
-14.
+13. Appand metadata table (.csv) to metadata vector files
-15. Appand metadata table (.csv) to metadata vector files
+14. Create VRT from COG + overviews
-16.
+15. Remove temporary data